romainv/pacploy/README.md

   --region        The region in which the stack is deployed [string] [required] --force-delete  If set, will not ask for confirmation before deleting the
-                  stack and associated resources [boolean] [default: false]
+                  stack and associated resources [boolean] [default: false] --no-prune      If set, will not prune unused packaged files associated with supplied stack from deployment bucket [boolean]
+                  [default: false]
+  --cleanup       If set, will not delete retained resources associated with
+                  the supplied stack [boolean] [default: false]
 ```

 Delete a stack, and optionally retained resources (see the